 - Support of travel expenses to present abstracts at National meetings.

-Residents may use up to 6 months of elective time to pursue research projects.
+Residents may use up to 6 periods of elective time to pursue research projects.
 For all such research elective months, a faculty supervisor must be identified.
+The resident will complete a Research Rotation Planning Form in conjunction with their faculty supervisor, which must be approved by the Program Director prior to the beginning of the rotation.
 The faculty supervisor will be responsible for ensuring that the resident is appropriately guided and engaged in their project during a given elective month, and will be responsible for performing the end of rotation evaluation.